BDI-pathogens/EpiLine/README.md

 Option arguments which can be set are:
 1. `report_date` - the date of the start of the reporting period (e.g. `as.Date("2022-04-01")`).
 This is only used for the final plotting of the posteriors.
 2. `mcmc_n_samples` - the number of samples that the MCMC chains in Stan run for.
 This is default to `100` for a quick and dirty result (and will produce Stan warnings when run).
 We recommend using `1000` or `2000` for producing accurate answers.
-3.  `mcmc_n_hcainss` - the number of MCMC chains in Stan.
+3.  `mcmc_n_chains` - the number of MCMC chains in Stan.
 This is default to `1` for a quick and dirty result, we recommend using at least `3` to allow for cross-chain checks.
 4.  `prior_xxxxx` - for setting the priors in the model.

 The output charts are member functions of the R6 fit object returned by `fit=symptom_report.fit()`.
 The output is shown in the Example section above for results on simulated data (note with real data you do not provide a simulation object i.e. just call `fit$plot.symptoms()`).